OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 Basically, a fragment represents a behavior or a portion of user interface in an Activity.
 Fragments have been introduced in Android with version Honeycomb 3.0 (API level 11).

 User interfaces are made of several elements: views, groups of views, fragments and activities.
 As for them, fragments are meant to encapsulate parts of the interface to make reusability easier and better adapt to different size of screens.
 Fragments are autonomous entities in that they embed all they need to work in themselves (they have their own layout, own buttons etc.).
 However, they must be integrated in activities to become useful: fragments cannot exist on their own.
 They have their own lifecycle, which is tied to the one of the activity that implements them.
 As they have their own lifecycle, the Fragment class contains event managers, that can be redefined or extended.
 Such event managers can be onAttach, onCreate, onStart, onDestroy and onDetach.
-Several others exist; the reader should refer to Android specification for more details<sup>[15]</sup>.
+Several others exist; the reader should refer to the [Android Fragment specification](https://developer.android.com/reference/android/app/Fragment.html "Fragment Class") for more details.

 Fragments can be implemented easily by extending the Fragment class provided by Android: